Ola-20/auto_model/README.md

 The target output will be the price.
 The web application will require the four features, and the estimated cost will be returned.

+## Description

+·       The server folder contains the code that will use the predictor model built and exported from the jupyter-notebook to predict a price output based on the required input features.

+·       The client folder contains HTML, CSS, and JS files that will be used to create a simple web interface for both input and output.

+·       The model folder contains the actual model, which was exported from jupyter-notebook as a pickle file